25 Controversial Topics: Position Paper Guide

 Opponents of a higher minimum wage argue that such a pay hike would burden small-business owners with heavy operating costs, according to the Society for Human Resource Management (SHRM).
 Others say having a federal rate at all is not helpful because cost of living varies across the country.

 Find out what you can do with an economics degree to help resolve this debate.

 White supremacy is a belief that white people are a superior race with the right to dominate society at the expense of other racial and ethnic groups.
 White supremacy has morphed into a political ideology that affects socioeconomic and legal structures within the United States.

-In recent years, white nationalism has gained political traction in the United States — even in the White House.
-President Donald Trump is widely condemned for promoting racism, bigotry, and hate speech through anti-Black, anti-immigrant, and anti-Muslim sentiments.
+In recent years, white nationalism gained political traction in the United States — even in the White House.
+Former President Donald Trump is widely condemned for promoting racism, bigotry, and hate speech through anti-Black, anti-immigrant, and anti-Muslim sentiments.